izzyacademy/kafka-in-a-box/README.md

 ### Commands to Explore the Cluster in Legacy Mode

-These commands are primarily for exploring the cluster in KRaft mode without Zookeeper.
+These commands are primarily for exploring the cluster in Legacy mode with Zookeeper.

-However, you can also use the syntax for creating topics to interact with clusters in legacy mode.

 ```bash
 # Log on to NodeId=2